SamAinsworth/reproduce-cgo2017-paper/README.md

 Troubleshooting
 ===============

-Issues with GLIBCXX_3.4.20/3.4.21 when using LLVM installed by CK: These sometimes occur on earlier Ubuntu versions (14.04) on ARM/x86.
+Issues with GLIBCXX_3.4.20/3.4.21 when using LLVM installed via CK: These sometimes occur on earlier Ubuntu versions (14.04) on ARM/x86.
 This can be fixed by upgrading to later versions of Ubuntu, or can sometimes be fixed by:

 ```
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test